saogawa/srl-event-handler/lag-mem-admin-disable/README.md

 ### Limitations:
 - To correctly obtain the admin-state of LAG interfaces, the configuration needs to be created so that each event-handler instance supports a maximum of 25 ports for LAG interfaces.
-  (It is possible to adapt to LAG interfaces with more than 25 ports by creating multiple instances.)
+  (It is possible to adapt to LAG interfaces with more than 25 ports by creating multiple instances.
+The EH instance can be created up to 20)